 |Preprofessional Studies||Preprofessional Studies Required Hours||UIC Professional College||Professional Degree Program|

 |Pre-Health Information Management||60||College of Applied Health Sciences||BS in Health Information Management|

 |Pre-Public Health||60||School of Public Health||BA in Public Health|

-Preprofessional studies in these health sciences areas require two years of undergraduate study prior to matriculation in the professional program.
-If admitted to the professional program, pre-health information management, pre-nutrition, pre-nursing, and pre-public health students complete the bachelor’s degree in the professional college, and pre-pharmacy students complete the doctor of pharmacy degree in the College of Pharmacy.
+Preprofessional studies in these health sciences areas require at least two years of undergraduate study prior to matriculation in the professional program.
+Students may be admitted as undeclared major students to the College of Applied Health Sciences or the School of Public Health with the intention of majoring in Health Information Management, Nutrition Science, or Public Health.
+If admitted to the professional program, Pre-Health Information Management, Pre-Nutrition, Pre-Nursing, and Pre-Public Health students complete the bachelor’s degree in the professional college, and Pre-Pharmacy students complete the Doctor of Pharmacy degree in the College of Pharmacy.

 |Preprofessional Studies||Preprofessional Studies Required Hours||Major||Bachelor's Degree Required for Admission to Professional College|